Mathew Cudjoe: Asante Kotoko (loan)

 Cudjoe signed by Asante Kotoko in December 2019 on a season-long deal.
 On 22 December 2019, he won his first trophy with the club, after Asante Kotoko defeated their rivals Hearts of Oak by 2–1 victory in the President's Cup.
 He made his professional league debut in the Ghana Premier League on 1 January 2020 at the age of 16 years in a match against Legon Cities FC, coming on as a substitute in the 84th minute replacing Emmanuel Gyamfi.
 In a match against rivals Hearts of Oak on 24 January 2020, Cudjoe was brought on as a substitute with the match in a 1–1 draw stance, when he was brought on, he was fouled in the penalty box which drew a penalty that was scored by Naby Keita in the 90th minute to help the team win 2-1 as the end of the match.
 He scored his debut Ghana Premier League goal in a home match against Ebusua Dwarfs, helping Asante Kotoko to secure a 2–0 victory.
 He played 6 matches and scored 1 goal as the 2019–2020 season came to an abrupt end due to the COVID-19 pandemic.
 After his loan deal ended Asante Kotoko tried to sign him on a long-term deal but the deal fell through and no agreement was made.
 He became a fan favourite during his time at the club.

 Legon Cities (loan)

 Cudjoe was signed on season long loan deal by Accra-based team, Legon Cities FC.
 He was signed as part of the signing deal of Asamoah Gyan.
-He was not unveiled as part of the teams new players unveiling session but was later unveiled on his 17th Birthday on 11 November 2020 via the club's social media handles.
+He was not unveiled as part of the team's new players unveiling session but was later unveiled on his 17th Birthday on 11 November 2020 via the club's social media handles.

 Dundee United

 On 17 November 2021, Scottish Premiership team Dundee United announced the signing of Cudjoe subject to international clearance, upon approval of his Visa application.
 Cudjoe made his first team debut for Dundee United in a 1-1 draw with Hibernian on 2 April 2022 when he came on as a substitute.
 Cudjoe made his first start on 9 May in a league game against Rangers.
+He scored his first his first competitive goal for Dundee United in a 4-0 victory in Arbroath on the 4th of August 2023.
+Despite some promising performances, he failed to agree a new deal with the Scottish club and left in the summer of 2024.